vuepress-theme-hope/vuepress-theme-hope/docs/copy-code2/src/README.md

 ## Migrating from V1

-You probably don't need to change anything.
+You probably don’t need to change anything.